letsdiscodev/cli/README.md

 Get your first project deployed in minutes.

 1.  **Initialize your server:**
-    Provide the CLI with SSH access to your server.
+    Point a domain to your server's IP, then povide the CLI with SSH access to your server.
 It will handle the rest.
     ```bash
-    disco init root@server.example.com
+    disco init root@disco.example.com
     ```

 2.  **Connect your GitHub account:**